-This is not only a chance to fully understand what the potential client needs, it’s an opportunity to show off your consultancy skills and demonstrate how much you care about their business and how you can really help.
+This is not only a chance to fully understand what the potential client needs, but it’s also an opportunity to show off your consultancy skills and demonstrate how much you care about their business and how you can help.

 When you’re talking through how you can help, it’s always a fantastic idea to throw in some examples of where you’ve successfully supported other clients.
 Have some success stories ready to show off.
 Dig your website or portfolio out, and talk through previous projects.

 It’s a good idea beforehand to practice how you pitch each case study.
 Because you’ll want to talk confidently yet concisely about how you’ve helped others, rather than ramble on and forget the key points.
 You’ll only bore yourself and everyone else.

 Think of each case study as a story and structure them accordingly, i.e. someone came to you for help, you addressed their needs, and there was a happy ending.

 Have some statistics ready, if possible.
 For example, have you built a website that increased traffic by 20 per cent?
 Tell the prospect all about it.
 Did a marketing campaign online lead to lots of new enquiries?
 Don’t be afraid to show off and demonstrate how your expertise has helped.

 While talking through your work, throw in some of your own USPs.
 It’s not crass to mention the attributes and skills you have that make you stand out from the crowd.
 Don’t be shy.
 This is your moment to shine.

 8. Offer some friendly free advice, with no expectations